levflevine/bikesharing/README.md

 ### August Peak Hours

 - The lowest usage of the bikes is between 2 am and 4 am.
-This is the best time for bike maintenance
 - The peak usage is between 4 pm and 7 pm and around 8 am.

 ![August Peak Hours](/Resources/august_peak_hours.png)